abrasive/shairport/README.md

 Miscellaneous
 -------------
 Shairport 2.0 actively maintains synchronisation with the source.
-If synchronisation is lost -- say due to a very busy iTunes host or a very congested network -- then Shairport 2.0 will mute its output and resynchronise.
+If synchronisation is lost -- say due to a busy source or a congested network -- Shairport 2.0 will mute its output and resynchronise.
 The loss-of-sync threshold is a very conservative 30 ms -- i.e. the actual time and the expected time must differ by more than 30 ms to trigger a resynchronisation.
 Smaller disparities are corrected by insertions or deletions, as described above.